French screen legend Michel Piccoli dead at 94 - France 24

 "I do not put on an act...
 I slip away behind my characters.
 To be an actor you have to be flexible," Piccoli said.

-In a career stretching over 150 films Piccoli worked with some the greatest directors ever including Jean Renoir, Alain Resnais, Alfred Hitchcock, Jean-Pierre Melville, Jacques Demy, Agnes Varda and Claude Sautet as well as Bunuel, Godard and Malle.
+In a career stretching over 150 films Piccoli worked with some of cinema's greatest directors including Jean Renoir, Alain Resnais, Alfred Hitchcock, Jean-Pierre Melville, Jacques Demy, Agnes Varda and Claude Sautet, as well as Bunuel, Godard and Malle.

 Born into a family of musicians of Italian origin, his last major role was in Nanni Moretti's "We Have a Pope" in 2011, where he played a pontiff crippled by panic attacks.